Monday, May 10

 • Both are important as almost all jobs require you both to complete tasks and work with other people.

-Focusing on Skills for Your Current Role, or Next Role?
+Skills for Your Current Role, or Next Role?

 • First you need to master your current role, but after a certain level of competency you need to prepare for the future and broaden your skill base.